 For example, if you hate fast, nasal-sounding voices, you’d probably prefer to see a hypnotherapist who has a slow, deep, rich voice, as you’d likely be able to connect to it better… However, this is entirely subjective.
 Also, some people are less focused on the type of voice than they are by what’s being said, whereas for others a hypnotic voice can ‘make or break’ the therapy session.

-Whilst on the topic of different voice-types, it’s also worth taking into account that some people have accents, which on the face of it may seem to be unhelpful if the people you’re hypnotising do not have the same accent.
+Whilst on the topic of different hypnotic voice types, it’s also worth taking into account that some people have accents, which on the face of it may seem to be unhelpful if the people you’re hypnotising do not have the same accent.
 However, it can actually work in your favour.
 Think about it, if you’re in a conversation with someone who has an accent, you generally have to listen to them even more intently in order to focus on what’s being said, right?
-I love being hypnotised by people with different accents, because I tend to have to really pay attention …the same will be true of hypnotherapy clients.
+I love being hypnotised by people with different accents, because I tend to have to really pay attention; the same will be true of hypnotherapy clients.
 So if you have an accent, embrace it!

 Components of a good hypnotic voice

 Voices are made up of various different components, but what key qualities should a good hypnotic voice have?

 Hypnotic voices do not need to be slow!
 However, a slow voice can often be relaxing and easier to understand, this is why a slower pace can be beneficial for hypnotherapists, but remember, it’s not mandatory.

 Now, this one is much more important than speed of delivery.
 Ensure that when you talk, you are able to be understood.
 It would be pretty pointless doing a hypnotherapy session with a client if they couldn’t actually understand what you were saying!